 Dozens of cats lounge around the room.
 Some nap.
 Others groom themselves lazily.
 One tests its claws on a ratty couch plastered in fur.
 Most ignore you, but one rubs up against your legs purring as though it’s feeding time.
-The disheveled woman standing amongst them considers your question, and giving you a perturbed look demands, “Smell?
+The disheveled cat lady standing amongst them considers your question, and giving you a perturbed look demands, “Smell?
 What Smell?”

 The stench is overwhelming.
 But she doesn’t notice it anymore.
 It’s a condition the air freshener makers call noseblind.
 Smell something long enough and your brain tunes it out.